eek2020/PowerPlatformCompanion/README.md

 These are available in the React app under `web/` and surfaced via the left sidebar:

+Sidebar notes:
+- Collapsed width is controlled by CSS var `--sidebar-w-collapsed` (currently `80px`) in `web/src/index.css` and used to offset `#root`.
+- Clicking a main rail item auto-expands the sidebar and opens its submenu (implemented in `web/src/components/NavBar.tsx`).

 - **Snippets**: Searchable snippet bank loaded from `web/public/snippets.example.json` with runtime validation.
 - **Delegation Check**: Heuristic analysis of expressions by data source (Dataverse/SharePoint/SQL/Other).
 - **Flow Formatter**: JSON pretty‑printer with large payload warnings and copy support.